snie2012/snie2012.github.io/about.md

 permalink: /about/
 ---

 I am Shaoliang.
-I use this site to write about anything I find interesting.
+I use this site to write about things I find interesting.